Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-key-vault.md

    }
    ```

 1. We use `DefaultAzureCredentialBuilder` to manage our credentials for Azure key vault.
 This enables us to use these credentials.
-When running the code locally, `DefaultAzureCredentialBuilder` looks for three environment variables: AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, and AZURE_TENANT_ID.
+When running the code locally, `DefaultAzureCredentialBuilder` looks for three environment variables: `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, and `AZURE_TENANT_ID`.

 We create a service principal to use in our development environment.
 When the application is deployed to Azure, `DefaultAzureCredentialBuilder` looks for the managed identities and service principals of Azure resources that attempt to access Key Vault.
-To use `DefaultAzureCredentialBuilder`, we need to add azure-identity as a dependency to the **pom.xml** file.
-Add the following code in the \<dependencies> section of pom.xml:
+To use `DefaultAzureCredentialBuilder`, we need to add `azure-identity` as a dependency to the *pom.xml* file.
+Add the following code in the \<dependencies> section of *pom.xml*:

    ```xml
    <dependency>